strwise/documentation/docs/api/authentication.md

 > This grant is a great user experience for trusted first party clients both on the web and in native applications.

-The OAuth2 proxy allows first-party clients, such as a mobile application, to issue access tokens securely without requiring your users to go through the entire OAuth2 authorization code redirect flow.
+The OAuth2 proxy allows first-party clients, such as a mobile application or Web App, to issue access tokens securely without requiring your users to go through the entire OAuth2 authorization code redirect flow.

 StreamWise platform has two standard first-party proxy clients: